 After that, the organization team must contact a nearby WCA Delegate.
 The supervision of a WCA Delegate is required in order to make a competition officially sanctioned by the WCA.
 The WCA Delegate will help guide the organization on how to host a successful competition.

-Visit this guide for further information.
+Visit the WCA Competition Organizer Guidelines and the CubingUSA Competition Guide for further information.
 (Any conflict between the information presented in this supplementary resource and the WCA Regulations is superseded by the WCA Regulations.)

 You are assigned a WCA ID when the results from your first WCA sanctioned competition are published.